 Since Docker kicked off this explosion in containers, there’s been a growing family of tools and standards to help govern how to use this technology.

-Sadly, it’s all rather confusing to keep up with, and the tussles between the big tech companies just add to the confusion.
+Sadly, it’s all rather confusing to keep up with, and the tussles between the big tech companies just add to the confusion for the rest of us.

 In this article, I’ll cover all the main names you’ve heard, try to descramble the jargon for you, and explain how the container ecosystem is working together in 2021.